 As a man in my twenties, I would be there at the shop almost every day, ordering the same combination, a steak & gravy pie and a large custard tart.
 It was a battle to eat the pie without the gravy spilling down my chin, onto my clean white shirt.
 Everyone has their own memories and stories of back in the day…

 Unfortunately in 1998, Upex closed its doors.
 There was a compulsory purchase on the shops on North Ormesby Road, and it seemed the end of an era.
 People were devastated at the news.
 It seemed a part of Middlesbrough’s history was to be just that, history.

-Wayne and I sat down and we both decided it would be a great idea to bring the iconic brand back, but it had to be done right.
+We both decided it would be a great idea to bring the iconic brand back, but it had to be done right.

 In March 2015, Upex Pies Ltd was formed.
 Having just the name would never be enough without the recipe of the pies.
 Our journey had begun to find a connection to the old Upex Pie shop.
 Technology being as it is, we eventually found what we had been looking for.